sensible-hq/sensible-docs/readme-sync/v0/docgen/document-generation-intro.md

 For each unique fillable template you create, email the following to Sensible customer support at support@sensible.so to get started with calling the API:

-- The fillable template document.
+- The fillable template document containing unique IDs for the fields you want to fill.

 - A mapping you write between the field IDs you created in the fillable document template and the JSON keys you submit to the generation API.
 See [Mappings](doc:document-generation-intro#mappings) for more information.

 - A name for the "generator" for this fillable form.
 A generator can contain related templates and mappings.
 For example, if you submit a `6_month_customer_contract.pdf` template, Sensible can store it in a `customer_contracts` generator along with a `3_month_customer_contract.pdf` and other related templates and their mappings.

 Mappings
 ----
-The following example JSON maps the names of field IDs in a fillable PDF named `customer_contract_6_months` to JSON keys used in the API call (using JSON  dot notation):
+The following example JSON maps the names of field IDs in a fillable PDF named `customer_contract_6_months` to JSON keys used in the API call:

 ```json